-5 Wellness Metrics your CEO should care about
+5 Wellness Metrics Your CEO Should Care About

 Return on Investment for Wellness Programs can be tricky to calculate.
-Although there is no one magic number that can show you the exact return on wellness programs, there are a few metrics that can help you understand the success rate of a wellness program.
+Although there is no one magic number that can show you the exact return on wellness programs, yet there are a few metrics that can help you understand the success rate of a wellness program.

 This is the number one metric all workplace wellness companies will focus on.
-Argument behind this is simple and intuitive – if the employees are physically and mentally healthy, they tend to show-up at work more often with great energy levels.
+The argument behind this is simple and intuitive – if the employees are physically and mentally healthy, they tend to show up at work more often with great energy levels.
 Nevertheless, tracking absenteeism is rather challenging because it is difficult to determine the cause and reason.
 Hence, we recommend that instead of absenteeism, track presenteeism – an employee’s loss of productivity due to attending work while sick.
 Having a chronic illness or mental issues such as anxiety and depression can severely impact an employee’s ability to concentrate.
 Low degree of presenteeism can indicate good health amongst the employee population and ultimately give a good sense of productivity.

-2. Reduction in Medical Leaves and Sick Days
+2. Reduction In Medical Leaves And Sick Days

-3. Annual Health Cost increase per employee
+3. Annual Health Cost Increase Per Employee

 Pure quantitative metric, Annual Health Cost per employee will ideally decrease after the implementation of the wellness program.
 This is based on the ideology that “Prevention is better than cure.”
 Hence, encouraging employees to develop healthy habits can help in reduction and prevention of health risk factors.
 Furthermore, studies indicate that successful wellness programs can lead to a 20-30% decrease in the healthcare costs.
 In the first two years it would be very rare to see a sudden drop in the healthcare costs – therefore it is advisable to track Annual Health Cost increase per employee per year.

 This is the easiest and most important metric to measure out of all the six.
 If employees do not like the wellness program, they will simply not participate.
-Therefore, the success and failure of a wellness program highly depends on employee participation levels.
-To calculate the overall participation rates, you can look at the portal sign-ups, response rate to Health Risk Assessment questionnaires, participation in onsite health checks.
+Therefore, the success and failure of a wellness program highly depend on employee participation levels.
+To calculate the overall participation rates, you can look at the portal sign-ups, the response rate to Health Risk Assessment questionnaires, participation in onsite health checks.
 Furthermore, to determine employee engagement on a regular basis, you can also look at Daily Active Users and Monthly Active Users of the web portal.
-CEOs should not place a lot of emphasis on just participation as it can prove to be a superficial metric after first few years as it does not show the underlying benefits of a wellness program – such as increase in productivity and falling healthcare costs.
+CEOs should not place a lot of emphasis on just participation as it can prove to be a superficial metric after first few years as it does not show the underlying benefits of a wellness program – such as the increase in productivity and falling health care costs.

-5. Behavioral Changes and Satisfaction
+5. Behavioral Changes & Satisfaction